shermszz/BeatBridge/README.md

 find / -name psql 2>/dev/null
 Look for a path ending with /bin/psql.
 That directory (the part before /psql) is what you’ll use.

-2.2 Edit Your Shell Configuration File
+Edit Your Shell Configuration File
-Since you’re on macOS and using zsh, you need to edit your ~/.zshrc file.

-In your terminal, type:
+For zsh (default on macOS):

 text
 nano ~/.zshrc
+For bash:

+text
+nano ~/.bash_profile
-This opens your zsh configuration file in the Nano editor.
+This opens your shell configuration file in the Nano editor.

-2.3 Add PostgreSQL to Your PATH
+Add PostgreSQL to Your PATH

 At the bottom of the file, add this line (replace the path if your psql is in a different directory):

 text
 export PATH="/Library/PostgreSQL/17/bin:$PATH"
-2.4 Save and Exit Nano
+Save and Exit Nano

 Press Ctrl+O (the letter O, not zero) to save.

 Press Enter to confirm the filename.

 Press Ctrl+X to exit Nano.

-2.5 Reload Your Shell Configuration
+Reload Your Shell Configuration

 Back in your terminal, run:

 text
 source ~/.zshrc
-This reloads your configuration so the change takes effect immediately.
+or

+text
+source ~/.bash_profile
-2.6 Verify psql is Available
+Verify psql is Available

-Now, check if you can run psql:
+Run:

 text
 psql --version
 You should see the PostgreSQL version printed.

 **Windows:**
 1. Search "Environment Variables"
 2. Edit **System Variables** > **Path**